typelevel/cats-mtl/docs/src/main/mdoc/mtl-classes/functorlisten.md

 ```

 And there, we can see it prints out the log.
-In summary `FunctorListen` can be used to access or "listen to" the logged values,
+In summary `Listen` can be used to access or "listen to" the logged values,
  which is pretty useful whenever you want to actually do something with the logs.